We invite you to include your own personal additions. Look below at some of the ways in which you can personalise your ceremony.

 Writing your own promises can be a lovely way of personalising your ceremony.
 However, we understand it may be hard to find the right words.
 If so there are a number of suggested promises that you can choose to say if you wish.
 You will find these listed on the Ceremony Options Form.

-Promises can be repeated after the Celebrant or if you prefer you can read them to one another.
+Promises can be repeated after the Celebrant Registrar or if you prefer you can read them to one another.

 We will be happy to discuss any special arrangements you may have and will do everything we can to accommodate your wishes.

-You may, if you wish, include religious hymns and prayers, or other elements and rituals such as hand fasting or sand layering.
+A celebration ceremony can include religious hymns and prayers, or other elements and rituals such as hand fasting or sand layering.
 Please contact us to discuss your ideas.